teachingaway/teachingaway.github.io/index.md

 ## Litigation

-We litigate complex contract and intellectual property disputes.
-We defend technology companies from patent trolls.
-We also help enforce legitimate IP rights, even against larger, better-funded competitors.
-We have successfully handled trade secret disputes, won trademark appeals at the USPTO, and contract and copyright disputes in federal court.
+We litigate complex contract and intellectual property disputes, including patent troll defense.
+We also help enforce legitimate IP rights in trade secret disputes, trademark appeals at the USPTO and litigation in federal court.

 - - -